June 30, 2020

 For the purpose of this blog, a 'brief saga' is defined as a poem, usually narrative, but occasionally expository, that tell its story in at least 15 lines.
 Most commonly, the format involves three stanzas in limerick form.
 Your blogging team has been presenting these concoctions at the rate of one per month, mixed in with shorter poems, wordplay and other offerings.

-To access the next 'brief saga' on this blog (July 2020), proceed to 'broken arrows (nuclear weapon accidents)'.
+To access the next 'brief saga' on this blog (July 2020), proceed to 'Broken Arrows (nuclear weapon accidents)'.

-To access the most recent previous 'brief saga' (May 2020), back up to 'fluoridation'.
+To access the most recent previous 'brief saga' (May 2020), back up to 'Fluoridation'.

 June 9, 2020